 What was your inspiration to rent the masseria to holiday guests?

-It wasn’t so much an inspiration as a necessity.
 We understood how ambitious this restoration would be when we saw it, and we knew it would become a different kind of project — not just for us but a holiday rental for others to enjoy as well.
 Villa Pizzorusso has now been our love and obsession for the almost five years.